JuliaSmoothOptimizers/Krylov.jl/paper/paper.md

 # Examples

-Our first example is a simple implementation of Gauss-Newton method without linesearch for nonlinear least squares.
+Our first example is a simple implementation of the Gauss-Newton method without linesearch for nonlinear least squares.
 It illustrates several of the facilities of Krylov.jl: solver preallocation and reuse, genericity with respect to data types, and linear operators.
-Another example based on a simplistic Newton's method without linesearch for convex optimization is also available in the documentation and illustrates the concepts separately in the sections “In-places methods” and “Factorization-free operators”.
+Another example based on a simplistic Newton method without linesearch for convex optimization is also available in the documentation, and illustrates the same concepts in the sections “In-places methods” and “Factorization-free operators”.

 ```julia
 using SparseArrays     # Sparse library of Julia